 Some of the smaller tweaks coming this fall:

 - News, Stocks, Voice Memos, Home.
 These apps, which have been on iOS for years, will now be full-blown Mac apps.
-This, Apple says, is the first phase in its long-term plan to let software companies bring their iOS apps to the Mac with very little rewriting. (“Does this mean that we’re eventually going to merge iOS and macOS?” asked Apple VP Craig Federighi?)
+This, Apple says, is the first phase in its long-term plan to let software companies bring their iOS apps to the Mac with very little rewriting. (“Almost every year, people ask us the question, ‘Are you merging iOS and macOS?’” says Apple VP Craig Federighi.
+“No!
+Of course not.”)

 - More permission granting.
 You know how the Mac asks you for permission every time an app wants to use your location, contacts, or calendar?
 Now, it will also ask you when an app wants to access your camera, microphone, Mail database, Messages history, Time Machine backups, or Safari data.